 How do I request a single based on medical need?

-If you are a student with a disability or special need, contact Dr. Feisthamel of Student Disability Services, FeisthamelKP@hiram.edu or 330.569.5418.
-All accommodation requests relating to a disability must have current supporting documentation from an appropriate professional containing a diagnosis, current functional limitations of the disability or condition in a community living environment and suggested recommendations for environmental modification.
+If you are a student with a disability or special need, contact Dr. Feisthamel, Director of Counseling, Health and Disability Services, at FeisthamelKP@hiram.edu or by calling 330.569.5418.
+All accommodation requests relating to a disability must have current supporting documentation from an appropriate professional.
+The request must contain a diagnosis, current functional limitations of the disability or condition in a community living environment, and suggested recommendations for environmental modification.
 When this information has been reviewed, the Coordinator of Student Disability Services will provide the Residential Education Office with housing recommendations.
-Required paperwork must be received by March 18th.
+Required paperwork must be received by Wednesday, March 14th.

 I am a rising senior, but I want to live with a rising sophomore.
 Will their high lottery number affect our choice in room?

 No, the rising senior with the better lottery number would pull in the rising sophomore roommate with the lower lottery number.